 Self-Registration: In some cases, students can self-register for courses using the PAWS system.

-Advisor-Assisted Registration: For most courses, your USask Academic Advisor —from the college you’ve been admitted to—will:
+Advisor-Assisted Registration: For most courses, your USask Academic Advisor —from the college you have been admitted to—will:

 • Review your Study Plan